 In our non-news hours, our television stations also broadcast network programming, syndicated programming and internally produced programming.
 Some of the Scripps-owned programming that we broadcast on our television stations offers viewers an interactive experience.
+In 2012, we began a strategy to rely less on expensive syndicated programming and develop our own programming.
 In September 2012, we launched two original shows - a new game show called Let's Ask America and a nightly infotainment magazine called The List - aired during the access period between evening news and prime time.
-These shows have been launched in the access period in seven of our markets, with the intention of rolling them out in the rest of our markets when commitments to air other programming during that time period expire.
+One or both of these shows have been launched in the access hour just before prime time in eight of our markets, with the intention of rolling them out in the rest of our markets when commitments to air other programming during that time period expire.
 Let's Ask America and The List were developed internally or in partnership with others and replaced expensive syndicated content.
-We believe this strategy has the potential to improve our Television division's financial performance for years to come.
-We also air Right This Minute, another Scripps program owned in partnership with others, in the majority of our markets.
+We believe this strategy has the potential to improve our television division's financial performance for years to come.
+We also air RightThisMinute, another program owned in partnership with others, in the majority of our markets.
+In the upcoming years, we will look to further expand our strategy of internally developed programming with additional new programming.